nmndwivedi/archefy/README.md

 *Note: On the Smart Contract level, each NFT (of a product) is identified by a unique token id under a unified ERC1155 contract called ArchefyPath, deployed at the address \<TBD\>*

-*Note: In the rare cases that the product becomes a cultural phenomenon, the buyers might want to convert the token into a collectible.
+*Note: Depending on the cultural impact of the product, the buyers might want to convert the token into a collectible.
-To this end, ONLY AFTER the token has been marked deprecated by the Creator(i.e. the sales royalties have been stopped), the Buyers will have the option to convert the contract into a standalone ERC1155 token with the same metadata, and the same balance amount that they had in the ArchefyPath contract.
-The old tokens are irreversibly burned and the newly deployed contract contains the same number of tokens when they choose to do this.*
+Therefore, ONLY AFTER the token has been marked deprecated by the Creator(i.e. the sales royalties have been stopped), the Buyers will have the option to convert the contract into a standalone ERC1155 token with the same metadata and the same balance amount that they had in the ArchefyPath contract for that tokenId.
+If they choose to do this, the old(ArchefyPath) tokens are irreversibly burned and the newly deployed contract contains the same number of tokens.*